 Contact our OH&S specialists for more information

 Although the current business environment is unstable, companies can maximise their chances of both surviving and thriving in this challenging situation by conducting routine WHSMS internal audits.
-If reading this article has impelled you to find out more about this process, and how it can be applied across your operations to help it meet the above goals, then please contact our OH&S specialist consultants today by email at email@example.com or by phone on 1300 802 163, for a brief, obligation-free consultation.
+If reading this article has impelled you to find out more about this process, and how it can be applied across your operations to help it meet the above goals, then please contact our OH&S specialist consultants today by filling out this simple contact us form, or by phone on 1300 802 163, for a brief, obligation-free consultation.

 All you need to do is tell them about your business and some of the OH&S challenges it has faced in the past, and is currently dealing with, and they can clearly discuss with you how this process can help your organisation achieve its goals in a hassle-free, easy manner.
 That doesn’t sound like a risky prospect, does it?